Everton held to goalless draw by Arsenal after Ancelotti appointment

 Ancelotti confirmed after the match that Ferguson's services would be retained, as the 60-year-old attempts to boost the fortunes of a club with a proud tradition in the English top-flight.

-"This is a great club with a rich history and a very passionate fan base," Ancelotti said in a statement released by the club.
+"This is a great club with a rich history and a very passionate fan base," Ancelotti said in a statement released by the club after he signed on a four-year-deal.

 "There is a clear vision from the owner and the board to deliver success and trophies.